sigsep/open-unmix-pytorch/docs/inference.md

 python test.py input_file.wav
 ```

-Note that we support all files that can be read by pysoundfile (wav, flac and ogg files).
+Note that we support all files that can be read by torchaudio, depending on the set backend (either `soundfile` (libsndfile) or `sox`).
+For training, we set the default to `soundfile` as it is faster than `sox`.
+However for inference users might prefer `mp3` decoding capabilities.
 The separation can be controlled with additional parameters that influence the performance of the separation.

 | Command line Argument      | Description                                                                     | Default         |
 |----------------------------|---------------------------------------------------------------------------------|-----------------|